By hearing ye shall hear, and shall not understand; and seeing ye shall see, and shall not perceive: (Matt 13:14)

 30And Samson said, Let me die with the Philistines.
 And he bowed himself with all his might; and the house fell upon the lords, and upon all the people that were therein.
 So the dead which he slew at his death were more than they which he slew in his life.
 (Judges 16:)

 Imagine a young boy fighting a nine foot giant warrior.
 How about a muscle man who's power was in his hair.
 And how about what appears to be a space ship with God Himself atop of it.
 Sound like an interesting book?
-What genre would you catagorize such a book under?
-It has the elements of every genre.
+What genre would you categorize such a book under?
+It has the elements of every genre the publishers have established.
 No matter what a person's interest, this book, this textual painting has it all.

 Little Johnny comes home all excited.
 He is now in the first grade learning his ABC's.
 Little Johnny hands you his very first tabloid, a piece of paper with a scrawled attempt at the first half of the alphabet.
 You take the precious item from little Johnny's anxious hands and you tape it on the refrigerator door right next to his punkin' head drawing of you he had produced the day before.